whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-04-Popsugar-Special-Edition-Fall-2015-Box-Review.md

 <center><img src='/images/PopsugarSEFall2015Necklace.jpg'></center>

 <p>I love that this necklace came with a unique traditional Indian design jewelry pouch.
-I believe there are variations of the color and pattern, mine looks more like a batik style.
-And it's actually quite big so you can use it for other types of storage too.</p>
+I believe there are variations of the color and pattern.
+It's also quite big and roomy so you can use it for other types of storage too.</p>

 <center><img src='/images/PopsugarSEFall2015Necklace3.jpg'></center>
-<p>Once I tried wearing it, it's actually really comfortable on since the backing is cow hide with a velvet type of material feel.
+<p>The necklace is really comfortable once it's on.
+This is due to the cow hide backing, it feels like a velvet type of material.
 It's soft and lays on your chest flat, so comfortable.
 It's also not very heavy (my neck says "thank you!").</p>

-<p>All in all, I'm not sure I would have paid $90 for this beautiful necklace myself, but to be getting it in this box makes it a deal and much appreciated!</p>
+<p>I'm not sure I would have paid $90 for this beautiful necklace myself, but to be getting it in this box makes it a deal and much appreciated!</p>

 <br>